Patrick Drake and Robin Scorpio: 2007–08

 In February 2007, Robin is shot in the stomach during a hostage situation at the Metro Court Hotel.
 Emily Quartermaine (Natalia Livingston), with the assistance of Carly Corinthos (Laura Wright) and Patrick (via telephone), saves Robin's life.
 While Robin was in peril, Patrick was a wreck.
 At the culmination of the hostage crisis, Robin's friend, Nikolas Cassadine (Tyler Christopher), carries Robin out of the Metro Court to safety.
 She undergoes surgery to remove the bullet in her abdomen.
 At the hospital, Patrick tells her that he thought the worst thing that could happen to him was him testing positive for HIV but he realized that HIV would be a blessing compared to losing her because he loves her "beyond reason".
 On March 2, 2007, Robin is released from the hospital and brought home to her Uncle Mac's house to recuperate.
-Patrick's HIV test results came back as an affirmative negative.
+Patrick's HIV test results come back as an affirmative negative.
 Both were relieved.

 On March 15, 2007, Robin attempts to get her life back to normal and goes to work.
 But she is told to leave by Dr. Russell Ford, despite Patrick's and Monica's (Leslie Charleson) words of assurance that she will be able to handle being back at work so soon after her surgery.
 She gives in and leaves the hospital.
 Later, she is sitting on the pier, thinking, when Patrick shows up.
 He says that he is looking for her and she replies that she had run out of private thinking spots.
 Patrick says that he tried the park first and had hoped that she had gone there instead of the pier where there are many stairs.
 Patrick and Robin make up and discuss "therapy" options.
 In the end, Patrick carries her home.